farlee2121/DevEssentialsBlog/_drafts/2021-09-07-Stable-Incremental-Additive.md

 ## The Properties & Property failures

 This reasoning leaves us with three key qualities for effective process
-- Stable: existing work is rarely effected by changes in other units of work.
+- Stable: existing work is rarely effected by changes in other units of work
 - Incremental: value can be delivered in small complete chunks
 - Additive: the chunks don't just replace each other, the value adds up over time